 The AR & VR project for medical model.
 Animated heart. magic school bus project at the University of Cincinnati.

 Mara Marcu, Ming Tang, Adam Schueler’s project “Optical Illusions of Volume” is exhibited at the ‘DATA & MATTER’ Exhibition in Venice.
 Palazzo Bembo, Riva del Carbon, Venice, Italy.
 May 24th to November 25th 2018.
 Images and video creadit to DATA & MATTER Exhibion.
 GAA Foundation – EUROPEAN CULTURAL CENTRE “Time – Space – Existence” during […]

 Some test did with Tobii eye tracker for train station design in Beijing.
 All heatmap here, all gaze cluster here.
 15 train stations were design by students and presented through Unreal Game Engine.
 More information on the train station design is available in the studio website.

 use eye tracking to measure the attention and gaze of a viewer on construction sequence.
 The construction was made in Prof. Tang’s second year SAID class.

 study on eye-tracking for way-finding.
 The building on fire is UC DAAP building.
 The color represent fixation duration, and gaze count.

 This is a prototype page for UI designed for MSB project usign mobile devices VR and AR.
-Animated Heart by Ming Tang on Sketchfab
+The idea is developing mobile based AR tracking system, similar as Merge Cube or HP Reveal Animated Heart by Ming Tang on Sketchfab